Staff and Leadership

-Wayne is the Director of Music, conducts the choir, and is an integral part of the worship team. firstname.lastname@example.org
+Wayne is the Director of Music, conducts the choir, and is an integral part of the worship team.
+Contact Wayne at firstname.lastname@example.org.

-Mary is the Director of Administration, and manages the church office, supporting all staff, board and congregation. email@example.com
+Cynthia is the Director of Administration, and manages the church office, supporting all staff, board and congregation.
+Contact Cynthia at email@example.com.

 Kelly Buxton and Steven Muise